JPMakesStuff/18v18vBatteryAdapter/README.md

 Additional diode isolation is not required since each 18v adapter already contains a diode for each battery.<br>
 DO NOT mix 18v output and 40v output adapters, these can NOT be paralleled.<br>
-Paralelling batteries of different Ah ratings has not been tested and is not recomended.<br>
+Paralelling batteries of different Ah ratings has not been tested and is not recomended, lower Ah rated batteries will drain before the others.<br>
 Paralelling more than 12 (twelve) 18v batteries has not been tested and is not recomended.

 <br>